Topics Map > ITS > AV

 • Display the content from any table’s end-cap computer to the entire room.

-Logging on to computers
+Students logging on to the computers

 Each student computer requires the user to enter his/her NetID and password.
 It will take a moment for the computer to log in so we recommend that the students do this as soon as they are seated at the table.